Mhp23/react-native-full-responsive/README.md

 Create your React Native app full responsive.

 Using this package you are be able to easily design your layouts, fonts etc responsive for all devices in all supported React Native platforms.
+Also if you like to read [How to make full responsive our React Native applications?](https://medium.com/@hpousty/how-to-make-full-responsive-our-react-native-applications-9adaf26c11b1) article in Medium.

 <p align="center">
   <img src="./baner.jpg" />